yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 :   This post reminded [Tim Appelhans](https://twitter.com/TimSalabim3/status/900962571024441345) of a [Stack Overflow question](https://stackoverflow.com/q/17502050/559676) that he posted four years ago.
 That was an interesting question, and I guess few users would be able to find the answer without reading the **knitr** source code, so I'd be very glad to answer this kind of questions.

-## Github Issues
+## GitHub Issues

-Similar to emails, Github issues should not be used as the first tool to ask questions (it is appropriate to file bug reports and feature requests there).
-It is often the core developers of a Github repo who closely watch all Github issues, and their time is often limited.
+Similar to emails, GitHub issues should not be used as the first tool to ask questions (it is appropriate to file bug reports and feature requests there).
+It is often the core developers of a GitHub repo who closely watch all GitHub issues, and their time is often limited.

-As an example, @DRManager asked a question using [a Github issue](https://github.com/rstudio/bookdown/issues/468) first, and I suggested him try Stack Overflow instead.
+As an example, @DRManager asked a question using [a GitHub issue](https://github.com/rstudio/bookdown/issues/468) first, and I suggested him try Stack Overflow instead.
 Although I was still very busy, I answered his question on Stack Overflow just to thank him for his understanding.
 Below are other similar examples (thanks to all who listened):

 - [rstudio/rmarkdown#1091](https://github.com/rstudio/rmarkdown/issues/1091) and the [Stack Overflow post](https://stackoverflow.com/q/46666212/559676)